RichardOtter/RichardOtter.github.io/RM Tables/FactTypeTable.md

 Sentence is the default narrative sentence template used by this fact type.

-Flags are involved in which repprts the fact type is used in.
+Flags are involved in which reports the fact type is used in.
 Most records have a -1.
-Asscoiation fact has a very hight flag value  TODO Values seen in a database-
+Association fact has a very hight flag value  TODO Values seen in a database-
 -1
 -64